-Key Senators Silent Over John Ratcliffe, Trump's Pick For New Top Spy
+Key Senators So Far Silent On John Ratcliffe, Trump's Pick For New Top Spy

 That's what happened, for example, when Trump nominated economics commentator Stephen Moore and former pizza magnate Herman Cain to the board of the Federal Reserve; ultimately senators were spared the need to actually assess or cast votes on them.

-North Carolina Sen. Richard Burr, chairman of the Senate Intelligence Committee, so far has been silent on Ratcliffe's nomination, as have other members of the panel.
+North Carolina Sen. Richard Burr, chairman of the Senate intelligence committee, said in a statement Monday that he spoke with Ratcliffe over the weekend "to congratulate him" on the nomination.

+Continued Burr: "When the White House submits its official nomination to the Senate intelligence committee, we will work to move it swiftly through regular order."

+Other members of the panel have so far been silent on Ratcliffe's nomination.

 Coats, a long-serving former member of Congress, was well known to many lawmakers and was confirmed in early 2017 by a vote of 85 to 12.
 At the same time, the Senate has considered and endorsed a close-call nominee of Trump's before, in CIA Director Gina Haspel.